kwescon1/kwescon1/README.md

 - 👋 Hi, I’m Kwesi Odame Danquah

 - 👀 I am a dedicated professional with an indispensable experience in building maintainable, robust and testable software.
 I am an efficient problem solver, fast learner and I excel in team environments.
-I have an interest in AI solutions, data analysis and Financial Technology.
-I am proficient in writing PHP/Laravel, Javascript/Vue and Java, Go and Python.
+I have an interest in AI solutions, data analysis and Financial Technology and Healthcare.
 - 🌱 I hold a BSc and an MSc in Computer Science
 - 👀 Awards?
 I have not won any yet.
 Give me time 🤝